TusharGautam29/TusharGautam29/README.md

 <h2 align="center">Hi 👋!
-My name is Tushar Gautam and I'm a Student from IIT Goa, currently working on my Game Engine- HyperReal</h2>
+My name is Tushar Gautam and I'm a Student from IIT Goa</h2>

 ###